 No one has favorited this theater yet

 Opened on October 28, 1949, as the Starlite-Drive-In.
 At this time there were already three other Ogden-area drive-ins.
-Its opening was not without controversy as the neighbors on Shupe Lane appealed that its license be denied on the grounds that it would worsen already hazardous traffic conditions at Washington and Park Boulevards.
+Its opening was not without controversy as the neighbors on Shupe Lane appealed that its license be denied on the grounds that it would worsen already hazardous traffic conditions at Washington Boulevard and Park Boulevard.

 It began its 1965 season as the Uptown Drive-In and under management change and with a remodeled snack bar.
 It appeared to drop out of the theatre listings in early November of 1969.
 At this time all of the other Ogden area drive-ins were open year round and offered in-car heaters.